 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 3 other classmates’ threads.
-Each reply must be at least 200 words.
-(Please note that DB Forums 2-3 span two weeks and the student will get one grade in the grade center based on their activity.
-DB Forum 4 is in week eight and is connected to the 4MAT action steps)
+Each reply must be at least 100 words.
+Each reply should have at least one footnote or citation.
+(MLOs: A, C, E, G, I)

 The core outcome of this project is to allow the student to practice the principles for resolution in a conflict situation.
-The final presentation of the project will be a 4800-6000 word (16-20 pages) paper, typed in Microsoft Word, and using the style format that correlates to the degree program in which the student is enrolled..
+The final presentation of the project will be a 4800-6000 word (16-20 pages) paper, typed in Microsoft Word, and using the style format that correlates to the degree program in which the student is enrolled.
+(MLO: G)